 Welcome to the Borough of North Plainfield.
 Thank you for visiting North Plainfield's website.
 We hope you will find it useful and easy to navigate.
 Please visit often to learn about all the news, activities, and services North Plainfield has to offer.

-Emergencies during flooding or inclement weather, or when emergency sirens sound - listen to North Plainfield Radio: 1630AM
+During flooding or inclement weather, or when emergency sirens sound - listen to North Plainfield Radio: 1630AM

 Emergency Notification Program Overview